Frequently

 Yes, we have public liability and personal accident insurance as building sites are dangerous places.
 We also have valid CSCS health and safety cards.

-Depending on where in the English speaking world you live, the job description comes under the title of Drywall / Dryline Finisher (in the US and Canada), Taper & Jointer (in England), and Ames Taper (in Scotland).
+Depending on where in the English speaking world you live, the job description comes under the title of Drywall / Dryline Finisher in the US and Canada, Gyprocker in Australia and New Zealand, Taper and Jointer in England, and Ames Taper in Scotland.

 What taping tools do you use?